manojtpillai/kubuculum/README.md

 ```

 This run enables stats collection and dropping of OS caches on
-worker nodes.
-It also provides more realistic parameters for the
+k8s worker nodes.
+It also provides more reasonable parameters for
-fio test.
+the fio test.

+The output is collected in the bench_fiorand sub-directory in the
+run output directory.
+The key metric for this benchmark is IOPS,
+and the relevant output from the run is shown below:

 ```
 # cat run_2020-08-12_1597246044/bench_fiorand/fio-pjkt4/fio.randread.run.txt | grep -A 1 "All clients"

-All clients: (groupid=0, jobs=4): err= 0: pid=0: Wed Aug 12
+All clients: (groupid=0, jobs=4): err= 0: pid=0: Wed Aug 12 15:40:00 2020
-15:40:00 2020
    read: IOPS=3025, BW=23.6Mi (24.8M)(2837MiB/120012msec)

+# cat run_2020-08-12_1597246044/bench_fiorand/fio-pjkt4/fio.randwrite.run.txt | grep -A 1 "All clients"
+All clients: (groupid=0, jobs=4): err= 0: pid=0: Wed Aug 12 15:42:05 2020
+  write: IOPS=3025, BW=23.6Mi (24.8M)(2837MiB/120022msec)
 ```

-## Overview
+## Architecture

-### Goals

-This tool is meant as much for experimenting with benchmarking
-techniques for platforms like k8s, as it is for evaluating
-storage performance of a cluster.
-It came about from a feeling
-that performance benchmarking methodology for such platforms,
-where many performance critical applications run concurrently,
-still needs refining.

-### Structure

 The tool is evolving.
 It is written as a collection of ansible
 roles and a few ansible playbooks that tie these roles together.